 Bad News: Our phones are temporarily down while we change carriers and upgrade our phone system to better serve our clients.
 We expect our new system to be fully operational by Friday, September 6.
 Between today and Friday we may likely experience a temporary phone outage.

 We apologize for any inconvenience and encourage contacting us by email if telephones are not yet cooperating.

 More details and photos of the new space will be posted soon!

-If you’ve browsed through a home design magazine lately you’ve likely noticed a resurgence of the white kitchen… Transitional and modern interiors alike all awash with natural light gleaming off clean white, spaces large and small made to feel more open with all-white cabinets, kitchen islands or interesting architectural features showcased in a rich wood or other contrasting finish with a clean white canvas of an otherwise all-white kitchen as their backdrop.
+If you’ve browsed through a home design magazine lately you’ve likely noticed a resurgence of the white kitchen… Transitional and modern interiors alike all awash with natural light gleaming off clean white surfaces and spaces large and small made to feel more open and airy.

 Happy World Interiors Day!
 Today the global organization, International Federation of Interior Architects/ Designers (IFI), commemorates the many contributions of the interiors profession with this year’s theme “50 Years of Design Around the Globe.”